matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 ## Proposal

-This proposal includes a few aspects which are dealt with separately:

-1. Generalizing when a user is allowed to view the stripped state of a room.
-2. A consistent definition of stripped state and a recommendation for which events to include in the stripped state.
-3. Providing a dedicated API for accessing the stripped state of the room.
+The specification does not currently define what "stripped state" is or formally describe who can access it, instead it is specified that certain situations (e.g. an invite or knock) provide a potential joiner with the stripped state of a room.

-### Accessing the stripped state of a room
+This MSC clarifies what "stripped state" is and formalizes who can access the stripped state of a room in future cases.

-Any user who is able to join a room shall be allowed to have access the stripped state events of that room.
-Additionally, any user who could access the state of a room may access the stripped state of a room, as it is a strict subset of information.

 Potential ways that a user might be able to join a room include, but are not limited to, the following mechanisms: